 Limited Access Locations

-Schools, construction sites, and military bases often fall under this category and trigger additional shipping fees.
+Schools, construction sites, and military bases often fall under this category and trigger additional logistics fees.

 Accessorial charges can quickly add up if you’re not tracking them.
 Knowing what triggers these fees helps you plan ahead and avoid budget surprises.
 If left unmanaged, these extra fees can become one of the most consistent sources of unexpected costs in your operation.